Vasilisdm/CustomerAPI/README.md

 ## Set application up locally
 In order to set the application locally you have to download [.Net 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) and Microsoft's [visual studio](https://visualstudio.microsoft.com/downloads/).
-After that clone/download the repository to your machine, load it in visual studio wait untill all the packages are restored and just click run(play button).
+After that clone/download the repository to your machine, open the applicatoin in visual studio wait untill all the packages are restored and just click run(play button).
+The application will run regardless your platform's operating system(Windows, Mac)

 ## Contributor
 [Vasilis Dimitriou](https://github.com/Vasilisdm)